Trump budget aims to jump-start construction, cut red tape

 But Trump officials stress that they’re still working to balance the budget.

 "The budget does bend the trajectory down, it does move us back towards balance.
-It does get us away from trillion-dollar deficits," budget office head Mick Mulvaney, said on "Fox News Sunday."
+It does get us away from trillion-dollar deficits," budget office head Mick Mulvaney said on "Fox News Sunday."

 Fox News’ Samuel Chamberlain and Jennifer Bowman and The Associated Press contributed to this report.